Unicode Character Lookup

 FAQ:

-Why does one emoji have several code points?
+Why can one visible character contain several code points?

 Glossary: